peterbourgon/http-proxy/README.md

 # http-proxy

-An HTTP server that proxies all requests to other HTTP servers on localhost, based on the incoming request's Host header.
+An HTTP server that proxies all requests to other HTTP servers on localhost, or file servers rooted in a path on disk, based on the incoming request's Host header.

 ## Installation